kaiekubjas/3D-genome-reconstruction-from-partially-phased-HiC-data/README.md

-# Repository for "3D genome reconstruction from partially phased Hi-C data"
+# Repository for the manuscript "3D genome reconstruction from partially phased Hi-C data"

 ## Reference
 <arxiv number>